aquach-sa/themes/README.md

 All source file are within the `Themes` folder.

+Themes within `dist` are pre-built and ready for production.

 ### HTML

 HTML are spread accross many sub folder within two main folder for each theme.
 The HTML are heavily using Angular syntax.
 Be cautious when removing any `ng-` or `{{ }}` syntax from the HTML files.